awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 You can also filter data sources by the user's group access\.

 Specifying a data source is useful if a group is tied to multiple data sources, but you only want the group to access documents of a certain data source\.
-For example, the groups "Research", "Engineering", and "Sales and Marketing" are all tied to the company’s documents stored in the data sources Confluence and Salesforce\.
+For example, the groups "Research", "Engineering", and "Sales and Marketing" are all tied to the company's documents stored in the data sources Confluence and Salesforce\.
 However, "Sales and Marketing" team only needs access to customer\-related documents stored in Salesforce\.
 This means when a user who works in sales and marketing searches for customer\-related documents, the user can see documents from Salesforce in their search results\.
 Users who do not work in sales and marketing do not see Salesforce documents in their search results\.

 **Warning**
 You are required to provide one of the following:
 User and groups information, and \(optional\) data sources information\.
 Only the user information if you map your users to groups and data sources using the [PutPrincipalMapping](https://docs.aws.amazon.com/kendra/latest/dg/API_PutPrincipalMapping.html) operation\.
+You can also fetch access levels of groups and users in your AWS Single Sign\-On identity source by using the [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) structure\.
 If this information is not included in the query, Amazon Kendra returns all documents\.
-If you provide this information, only documents with matching user IDs, groups and data sources are returned\.
+If you provide this information, only documents with matching user IDs, groups, and data sources are returned\.

 You provide the user, groups and data sources information in the [UserContext](https://docs.aws.amazon.com/kendra/latest/dg/API_UserContext.html) object and pass this in the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html)\.
 The user ID, and the list of groups and data sources should match the name you specify in the [Principal](https://docs.aws.amazon.com/kendra/latest/dg/API_Principal.html) object to identify the user, groups and data sources\.
 The `Principal` object allows you to add a user, group, or data source to either an allow list or a deny list for accessing a document\.

-The following shows how to include user ID, groups and data sources\.
+The following shows how to include user ID, groups, and data sources\.

 ```
 response = kendra.query(